RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

 4. Open tools > plugins
 5. Install the **Mobility** Plugin

-## Installing the other plugins you need (Painful)
+## Installing the other plugins you need
 1. Go back to Tools > Plugins
 2. Open the Downloaded tab
 3. click Add Plugins
-4. Select all the plugins from the zip file you used earlier.
-Some of them will give you an error. unselect these and try again until you have all the plugins you *can* install
+4. Select all the plugins from the zip file you used earlier except for the following:
+    * Java ME SDK CPU Profiler Snapshot Viewer
+    * Profiler (Java ME Projects Support)
+    * Profiler Ant Support
+    * Toolbar core
+    * Java ME SDK Welcome Screen.
+5. Install these plugins

 ## Setting the platform
 1. Go back to the main page and select Tools > Java Platforms